avram-meir/daily-driver/README.md

 ## Usage

-This section provides information about how to use the dauily-driver application.
+This section provides information about how to use the daily-driver application.
 Update and modify this for your own software project.

 ### How to run